The Bulletin: School of Arts and Sciences: BFA

 Studio Transfer

 Students may transfer undergraduate visual art coursework for studio art credit.
-Students who have completed college-level coursework in music and or theater/performance may earn up to 24 credits of studio art transfer credit on a case-by-case basis.
 These courses appear on the student’s transcript as transfer credit.
 Students must earn a grade of C or above for studio coursework to transfer.
+Students who have completed college-level coursework in music and or theater/performance may earn up to 38 credits if admitted as a Transfer student and up to 24 credits of studio art transfer credits once matriculating, courses are approved on a case-by-case basis.

 Non-Studio Transfer